Andrew Vasquez (baseball): Detroit Tigers

 On August 4, 2023, Vasquez was claimed off waivers by the Detroit Tigers.
 In 12 appearances for Detroit, he struggled to an 8.31 ERA with 9 strikeouts in 8 2/3 innings of work.
 Following the season on November 6, Vasquez was removed from the 40–man roster and sent outright to the Triple–A Toledo Mud Hens.
 He elected minor league free agency the next day.

 On January 4, 2024, Vasquez re-signed with the Tigers on a minor league contract.
 In 48 appearances for Toledo, he compiled a 7-3 record and 5.11 ERA with 63 strikeouts across 68 2/3 innings pitched.
 Vasquez elected free agency following the season on November 4.

 Tecolotes de los Dos Laredos

 On February 22, 2025, Vasquez signed with the Tecolotes de los Dos Laredos of the Mexican League.
 Vasquez made seven scoreless appearances for Dos Laredos, recording six strikeouts and three saves across 7 2/3 innings pitched.

 Los Angeles Angels

 On May 6, 2025, Vasquez signed a minor league contract with the Los Angeles Angels.
 In 12 appearances split between the rookie-level Arizona Complex League Angels and Triple-A Salt Lake Bees, he posted a 1-0 record and 5.28 ERA with 16 strikeouts across 15 1/3 innings pitched.
 Vasquez was released by the Angels organization on June 17.

 Tecolotes de los Dos Laredos (second stint)

 On June 26, 2025, Vasquez signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 27 games 28 innings of relief he went 0-1 with a 1.29 ERA with 34 strikeouts and 4 saves.